ANU-CHEEKI-BREEKI/com.anupackages.debugconsole/README.md

 - through Unity Package Manager
   - git url: `https://github.com/ANU-CHEEKI-BREEKI/com.anupackages.debugconsole.git`
+    You will need to install all dependencies first, ohervice Unity Packake Manager wont allow to install package.
+So the next method is preffered
-  - npm package: add following to your Scoped Registries
+  - ***npm package*** (*preffered method*): add following to your Scoped Registries
 ```
   "scopedRegistries": [
     {